CelineChole/website-tech/content/blog-tech/2020/hoisting-js/index.md

 This means that no matter where functions and variables are declared, they are 'moved to the top' of their scope regardless of whether their scope is global or local.

-The hoisting mechanism only 'moves' or more accurately puts into memory during the compile phase the declaration.
-The assignments aren't.
+The hoisting mechanism only 'moves' or more accurately puts into memory during the compile phase the declaration, the assignments aren't.

 ## Hoisting variables